 - Premier encourages all members to follow CDC-recommended conservation protocols for PPE and to be judicious with supply orders for the foreseeable future.
 We have created a free infographic to educate staff on this critical need now.

-- Always a market of last resort, we also recommend caution before purchasing from grey market vendors, as products can be of questionable quality and/or counterfeits.
-Please follow Premier’s guidance for grey market purchases before buying to avoid scams.
+- Always a market of last resort, we also recommend caution before purchasing from gray market vendors, as products can be of questionable quality and/or counterfeits.
+Please follow Premier’s guidance for gray market purchases before buying to avoid scams.

 - For members having trouble obtaining viral swabs or other testing materials, a testing FAQ from the CDC is available here, which includes guidance on product alternatives.
 In addition, several labs are in the process validating alternate specimen collection devices, so providers should coordinate directly with those labs.

 Premier’s survey was conducted from March 16-20, 2020, and sent to a representative portion of the Premier membership.
 Approximately 260 health systems responded, representing roughly 990 acute care facilities or 20 percent of the nation’s total hospitals.
 Not every respondent answered every question.
 Approximately 41 percent of the respondents reported having at least one confirmed COVID-19 case being treated at their facility.

 During COVID-19, Premier continues to act as a trusted connection point for healthcare providers, suppliers and the government.
 We are working 24/7 to address challenges as they occur and help our alliance of more than 4,000 hospitals and health systems and 175,000 non-acute providers access the supplies they need to serve their communities.
 We are also partnering with the Administration and private sector to create both short-term and long-term solutions, and sharing our insights to help inform the public understanding.